p-number-8737/reproducible-research_homework/README.md

 - ![image 2 showing changes to Question 4 code for reproducibility](question4_photo2.jpg)

 **Question 5:**
+- there are 33 rows, and 13 columns

+- apply the logarithic transformation (log()) to the data for V (virion volume) and L (genome length).

+- α = 1.5152 (the estimate of Log_L of lm), **p-value** = 6.44e-10
+- β = 1181.807 (back-transformed intercept of lm) **p-value** = 2.28e-10
+     - both p-values are <0.05 and are statistically significant.
+     - I did find approximately the same values as Table 2 (using the 95% CI)

+- the code to reproduce the figure shown is...
+     - library(ggplot2)
+     - data <- read.csv("/cloud/project/question-5-data/Cui_etal2014.csv")
+     - data <- data[data$Virion.volume..nm.nm.nm. > 0 & data$Genome.length..kb. > 0, ] #this makes sure the plot only inludes values > 0, added as when running the graph originally there were errors of non-finite values (i.e. NAs) which are filtered out
+     - data$log_V <- log(data$Virion.volume..nm.nm.nm.)
+     - data$log_L <- log(data$Genome.length..kb.)

+     - ggplot(data, aes(x = log_L, y = log_V)) +
+        geom_point() +  #this plots the actual data points geom_smooth(method = "lm", color = "blue", fill = "grey80") +  #this adds linear regression line with 95% confidence interval
+        theme_bw() +
+        xlab("log [Genome length (kb)]") +
+        ylab("log [Virion volume (nm^3)]") +
+        xlim(c(2, 8)) +  #set x-axis limits
+        ylim(c(9, 20)) #set y-axis limits

+- estimated volume for a 300kb dsDNA virus = 6697006 nm3

+**Bonus Question**
+- _Reproducibility_is the capacity for other researchers to recreate the analysis and results of research by using the sama dataframes and methodology.
+This refers to the consistency of results across different researchers.
+- _Replicability_is conducting the research again and analysing the new data using the orginal methodology to identify if similar results are reached.
+This refers to the consistency of results across different experiments.

+- GitHub can enhance these through:
+     - Version control which tracks changes made to code using dev and main branches.
+This means mistakes can be reverted.
+     - Collaboration with multiple people working simultaneously, merging changes to update scripts and resolving conflicts.
+     - Transparency of scripts allows other researchers to reuse and validate the code which improves reproducibility.

+- Limitations of GitHub are...
+     - Not all data can be shared publicly which limits data analysis collaboration
+     - Some analysis may need high computational resources which cannot be easily replicated.
+     - It can take a long time to learn how to effectively use GitHub which may lead to poorer quality/ lost work.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.